WikiLeaks

-WikiLeaks has won a number of awards and has been commended for exposing state and corporate secrets, increasing transparency, assisting freedom of the press, and enhancing democratic discourse while challenging powerful institutions.
-WikiLeaks and some of its supporters say the organisation's publications have a perfect authenticity record.
+WikiLeaks has won numerous awards and been commended by media organisations, civil society organisations, and world leaders for exposing state and corporate secrets, increasing transparency, assisting freedom of the press, and enhancing democratic discourse while challenging powerful institutions.
 The organisation has been the target of campaigns to discredit it, including aborted ones by Palantir and HBGary.
-WikiLeaks has also had its donation systems disrupted by problems with its payment processors.
+WikiLeaks has also had its donation systems interrupted by payment processors.
 As a result, the Wau Holland Foundation helps process WikiLeaks' donations.

-The organisation has been criticised for inadequately curating its content and violating the personal privacy of individuals.
+The organisation has been criticised for inadequately curating content and violating personal privacy.
 WikiLeaks has, for instance, revealed Social Security numbers, medical information, credit card numbers and details of suicide attempts.
-Various news organisations, activists, journalists and former members have also criticised the organisation over allegations of anti-semitism, an anti-Clinton and pro-Trump bias, various associations with the Russian government, a history of buying and selling leaks, and a lack of internal transparency.
-Journalists have also criticised the organisation for promoting false flag conspiracy theories, and its exaggerated and misleading descriptions of the contents of leaks.
-The CIA defined the organisation as a "non-state hostile intelligence service" after the release of Vault 7.
+News organisations, activists, journalists and former members have also criticised WikiLeaks over allegations of anti-Clinton and pro-Trump bias and a lack of internal transparency.
+Some journalists have alleged it had associations with the Russian government.
+Journalists have also criticised the organisation for promotion of conspiracy theories, and what they describe as exaggerated and misleading descriptions of the contents of leaks.
+The US CIA and United States Congress characterised the organisation as a "non-state hostile intelligence service" after the release of CIA tools for hacking consumer electronics in Vault 7.

 History

 Founding

 The inspiration for WikiLeaks was Daniel Ellsberg's release of the Pentagon Papers in 1971.
 Assange built WikiLeaks to shorten the time between a leak and its coverage by the media.
-WikiLeaks was established in Australia but its servers were soon moved to Sweden and other countries that provided more legal protection for the media.
+WikiLeaks was established in Australia with the help of Daniel Mathews and its servers were soon moved to Sweden and other countries that provided greater legal protection for the media.
+Assange described WikiLeaks as an activist organisation and said that "The method is transparency, the goal is justice".

 The wikileaks.org domain name was registered on 4 October 2006.
 The website was established and published its first document in December 2006.
-Its founders and early volunteers were once described as a mixture of Asian dissidents, journalists, mathematicians, and start-up company technologists from the United States, Taiwan, Europe, Australia, and South Africa.
-Before his arrest, WikiLeaks was usually represented in public by Julian Assange, who has described himself as "the heart and soul of this organisation, its founder, philosopher, spokesperson, original coder, organiser, financier, and all the rest".
+It described its founders as a mixture of Asian dissidents, journalists, mathematicians, and start-up company technologists from the United States, Taiwan, Europe, Australia, and South Africa.
+In January 2007 WikiLeaks organiser James Chen told TIME that "We are serious people working on a serious project... three advisors have been detained by Asian government, one of us for over six years."
+WikiLeaks said that its "primary interests are oppressive regimes in Asia, the former Soviet bloc, sub-Saharan Africa and the Middle East" but it "also expects to be of assistance to those in the West who wish to reveal unethical behaviour in their own governments and corporations".
+WikiLeaks was usually represented in public by Julian Assange, who has described himself as "the heart and soul of this organisation".